How to Get from Hoi An to Hué ? Bus, train, car, motorcycle

 Connecting Central Heritage Tourist Train

-Since March 26, 2024, there has been a new tourist train service between Da Nang and Hue, and vice versa.
+Since March 26, 2024, a tourist train has been operating between Da Nang and Hue, in both directions.

-What sets tourist trains apart from classic trains:
+What makes the tourist trains different from regular trains:

-- Tasting of culinary specialties from Hue and Da Nang
+- Tasting of local specialties from Hue and Da Nang

 3. Private Car from Hoi An to Hue